gshashank84/FINREP/README.md

-# Data Extraction and Text Analysis
+# Data Extraction and Text Analysis of Financial Reports

 ## Blackcoffer Consulting